dlw-digitalworkplace/csom-dotnet-core-3.1/README.md

 ## Use own certificate for local development
 - Install [openssl](https://slproweb.com/products/Win32OpenSSL.html)
+  - Once installed, you might want to add the path the openssl.exe to your environment variables
 - cd C:\temp (choose folder of your liking)
 - Execute the following 3 commands ([thanks PnP](https://pnp.github.io/cli-microsoft365/user-guide/connecting-office-365/#log-in-using-a-certificate)) to create a <privateKeyWithPassphrase>.pem file
   - You can rename the output files to match the name of your customer-project-env